NorahSalem/fend-web-optimization/README.md

 #### Cache and GZip

-To know how things would look with GZip and cache enabled on the server, I chose  `local-web-server` so the server will run with cache and GZip enabled.
+To know how things would look with GZip and cache enabled on the server, I chose `local-web-server` so the server will run with them enabled.

 #### Render-Blocking External Fonts
 `Preload` was used to stop external fonts from render-blocking the page.
 [Preload](https://www.w3.org/TR/2015/WD-preload-20150721/) is a new keyword that can be used with `<link>` elements enabling asynchronous loading.
-`Preload` is a new feature so some browsers don't support it yet, so [loadCSS](https://github.com/filamentgroup/loadCSS) has been used to work around this issue.
+`Preload` is a new feature so some browsers don't support it yet, so [loadCSS](https://github.com/filamentgroup/loadCSS) and its [polyfill script](https://github.com/filamentgroup/loadCSS/blob/master/src/cssrelpreload.js) have been used to work around this issue.

 #### Render-Blocking CSS
 The media type `media="print"` was used for the `print.css` file as it is only used when you want to print the page.